Tackling ash dieback across the Peak District

 Many of the woodlands in the White Peak are made up of around 80% ash trees and the current estimate is that 6 out of 7 ash trees will die as a result of ash dieback.
 The disease weakens the tree's structure making them extremely prone to uprooting and therefore unsafe to be around.
-Visitors can identify trees affected by ash dieback that are due to be felled this year by looking for the red dots on selected trees near paths and roadsides.
+Visitors can identify trees affected by ash dieback that are due to be felled this year by looking for painted dots on selected trees near paths and roadsides.

 Our response to tackling ash dieback

 As part of their Tree Safety Work, our rangers have carefully assessed the areas where infected ash trees will cause a high health and safety risk to people or property and will therefore need to fell the infected trees to remove the risk and to also give our other native trees in the area the best chance of reproducing naturally.

 Our ranger teams across the Peak District have various Woodland Projects that have the aims to help our woodlands to be better equipped to face climate change and diseases like ash dieback.
 With our woodlands, particularly in the White Peak, currently being dominated by ash this makes them vulnerable to diseases like ash dieback.
 Despite what will be a tragic loss of trees, our team will be seizing the opportunity to increase the diversity of tree species in the areas hit hardest by ash dieback, by planting native tree species and allowing areas with other species already present to set seed themselves.
 Trees being planted will include hazel, rock whitebeam, wych elm and lime, which would have populated the woodlands before the ash became dominant in certain areas.
 Through this work, visitors will also see new views of the places they love to visit, including some of the spectacular once hidden rock formations and will also open up new spaces for flora to grow, which in turn creates new habitats for nature to live in.